Witchtower/fireandbot/README.md

 ### Planned features

+i'm no longer working on this project, don't wait for these updates: they'll probably never come

 * track item requests from players to be able to
 * display bankchar wise "send x item to <player>" lists